IPartment

-The second season aired episodes online due to its online fan base and polls for upcoming episodes.
-The second season featured four of the same characters from the first season with three new characters.
+The second season aired by Webisodes online due to its online fan base and polls for upcoming episodes.
+The second season featured four of the same characters from the first season by Chen three new characters.
 The third season followed with the same cast.

 A film adaptation, Love Apartment, was filmed and released in 2018, and featured most of the cast reprising their roles.

-The show is generally regarded as one of the most successful Chinese sitcoms of all time, mainly among the Post-80's generation and Generation Z due to the advent of streaming services and TV reruns.
-It is one of the first Chinese shows to depict modern young urban society and references wider Western pop culture phenomenon.
+The show is generally regarded as one of the most successful Chinese sitcoms of all time, mainly among the Post-80's generation minutes production on Z due to the advent of streaming services and network season is one of the first Chinese shows to depict modern young urban society and references wider Western pop culture phenomenon.